 If your work hours are reduced because your workplace has to slow down because of the pandemic, you can apply for employment insurance benefits.
 (To qualify, you need to, among other things, have gone at least seven days without work and without pay.)
 Here's the full list of requirements.

 I’m feeling ill.
 Can I take time off work and keep my job?

-On March 23, 2020 the BC government established two new types of unpaid leave for those unable to work due to illness.
-An employee can now take up to three days of unpaid leave each year if they can't work due to personal illness or injury.
-This is a permanent change to the law.
-It provides job protection for illness or injury similar to what workers get in other parts of Canada.
+Since the beginning of the pandemic, the BC government has established three new types of leave for those who are unable to work due to illness.
+An employee can take up to three days of unpaid leave each year if they can't work due to personal illness or injury.
 You must have been in the job for at least 90 days to qualify for this leave.

 Will I get paid when I take a sick day?

 In May 2021, the BC government introduced a new type of paid sick leave for those unable to work for COVID-19 reasons.
 Workers who qualify are entitled to three days of paid leave between May 20, 2021 and December 31, 2021.
 Your employer must pay you at least an average day's pay for each day of leave you take.

 If your employer has an extended health plan, you may be covered under short-term disability benefits (ask your plan administrator).